-Sure family camping is fun, but sometimes roughing it with little ones can be more of an ordeal than an enjoyable experience.
-That’s why we’ve rounded up 11 Washington campgrounds that offer yurts—a great family alternative to the traditional tent.
-So go ahead and add yurt camping to your summer to-do list and leave your tent collecting dust in the garage.
-We promise that you won’t miss wrestling with those tent poles… not one little bit.
+Taking the whole family camping is always fun, but sometimes roughing it with little ones can be more of an ordeal than an enjoyable experience.
+If you’re looking for an alternative to traditional tent camping, we’ve rounded up 13 Washington campgrounds and a San Juan Island resort that offer yurts—a great family alternative to the traditional tent.
+If you’re ready to leave your tent collecting dust in the garage, read on.
+We promise you won’t miss wrestling with those pesky poles…not one little bit!

 Here’s what we think is super cool about yurt camping: